How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 The procedure is indicated in the following cases:

-Indications for the procedure depend on the etiology of the disease and the severity of the pathological process on the retina.
+Indications for the procedure depend on the etiology of the disease and the severity of the pathological process in the retina.
 The decision to perform surgery is made by the doctor.
-The specialist takes into account the patient's condition, his individual characteristics and the presence of concomitant pathologies.
+The specialist takes into account the patient’s condition, his individual characteristics and the presence of concomitant pathologies.

-Types of surgery
+Types of surgical intervention

 Vitrectomy

 IMPORTANT.
-An air bubble is often placed in front of the retina to fix the tissue in its normal position.
+An air bubble is often placed in front of the retina to help fix the tissue in its normal position.

 Laser coagulation